-The IUP Choral Area is excited to host the fourth annual Crimson Hawk Cavalcade of Choirs on Friday, May 5, 2017.
+The IUP Choral Area is excited to host our annual Crimson Hawk Cavalcade of Choirs on Tuesday, May 1, 2018.
 At the Cavalcade of Choirs, each ensemble will have the opportunity to perform for other high school singers in a noncompetitive format.

 Ensembles will sing in IUP’s beautiful Fisher Auditorium and be professionally recorded.
 In addition, choirs will be provided written and verbal feedback from IUP faculty members Ryan Beeken and Craig Denison.
 Each choir will receive direct instruction via an on-stage clinic.
-This year’s distinguished guest is Andrew Dahan.
-Dahan
+This year’s distinguished guest is Dr. Kyle Zeuch who is

 Download the Crimson Hawks Cavalcade of Choirs Registration Form (PDF)